coolhead/nlp-rag-document-platform/README.md

 # NLP-Based Document Understanding & Semantic Search Platform

-**This project demonstrates how to build RAG systems that fail safely, remain auditable, and are deployable in real production environments.**
+#### This project demonstrates how to build RAG systems that fail safely, remain auditable, and are deployable in real production environments.

-A production‑minded **Retrieval‑Augmented Generation (RAG)** system for document understanding and semantic search.
-This project ingests documents (PDFs), chunks and embeds them, performs vector‑based semantic retrieval (FAISS/Chroma), and generates **grounded answers** using an LLM with **explicit citations and relevance gating**.

 ---
 ## Architecture Overview

 ![RAG Architecture](docs/rag_architecture.png)

+---
+## What This System Does

+A production-minded Retrieval-Augmented Generation (RAG) system for document understanding and semantic search.

+It ingests documents (PDFs), chunks and embeds them, performs vector-based semantic retrieval (FAISS/Chroma), and generates **grounded answers** using an LLM with **explicit citations and relevance gating**.

 ---
 ## Key Features